hleveillegauvin/CodingClub/README.md

 ### <a name="basic-pitch-analysis"></a>3.1.
 Basic Pitch Analysis
 ---

 In the following exercises, we will familiarize ourselves with the [Humdrum Toolkit](http://www.humdrum.org/).
-We will loosely follow the struture of the [Humdrum User Guide](http://www.humdrum.org/guide/).
+We will loosely follow the structure of the [Humdrum User Guide](http://www.humdrum.org/guide/).
 Since our exercises are time-limited, I strongly encourage you to look at the [Humdrum User Guide](http://www.humdrum.org/guide/) and the [Humdrum Reference Manual](http://www.humdrum.org/man/) for more detailed explanations.

 Humdrum can refer to two things.
-1) A music encoding syntax, and 2) a series of unix command (commonly refer to as the Humdrum Toolkit) designed to parse Humdrum files.
+1) A music encoding syntax, and 2) a series of Unix command (commonly referred to as the Humdrum Toolkit) designed to parse Humdrum files.

 When you [install Humdrum](http://www.humdrum.org/install/github/), a small sample of Humdrum files (often referred to as "kern" files) are downloaded on your machine.
 You can find those in the `humdrum-tools` directory: